-One of the first signs that your wisdom teeth are coming in is when you experience any tenderness or discomfort around the back of your mouth.
+One of the first signs of your wisdom teeth coming in is when you experience any tenderness or discomfort around the back of your mouth.
 This can be on either side or just one.
 If you can imagine the sensation of adult teething, this would be an accurate idea of what you would feel.
-You may also notice swelling of the surrounding gums.
+You may also notice swollen gums.

 If your wisdom teeth do become trapped under the gums, this can lead to a build-up of pressure, which can trigger headaches.
 This can be a difficult sign to detect if you already suffer from frequent headaches.
 So always ensure you continue to attend your regular check-ups with your dentist so they can monitor the condition of your oral health.